Pat Irwin

-Pat Irwin (born May 17, 1955) is an American composer and musician who was a founding member of two bands that grew out of New York City's No Wave scene in the late 1970s, the Raybeats and 8-Eyed Spy.
-He joined The B-52s from 1989 through 2008.
+Pat Irwin (born May 17, 1955) is an American composer and musician who was a founding member of two bands that grew out of New York City's no wave scene in the late 1970s, the Raybeats and 8-Eyed Spy.
+He joined the B-52s from 1989 through 2008.
 He currently performs and records with SUSS who have released several records on the indie label Northern Spy.

-He composed the score for the Showtime series, Dexter: New Blood.
+He composed the score for the Showtime series, Dexter: New Blood, Dexter: Original Sin, and Dexter: Resurrection.
 Other television scores include HBO's Bored to Death, Showtime's Nurse Jackie, and The Good Cop on Netflix.
 He has composed scores for many cartoons including Rocko's Modern Life, Pepper Ann, A Little Curious, and Class of 3000.
 Independent film credits include My New Gun, But I'm A Cheerleader, and Bam Bam and Celeste.